-If not, Coordinated Capacity Calculator shall apply (one-by-one1) the RA provided by the TSOs of the GRIT CCR, following the priority given by the relevant TSO.
+If not, Coordinated Capacity Calculator shall apply (one-by-one) the RA provided by the TSOs of the GRIT CCR, following the priority given by the relevant TSO.

 The set of relevant remedial actions shall be defined in accordance to the CSA Methodology, considering only actions that could have a beneficial effect in terms of cross-zonal capacity of the border under assessment.
-In particular, the non-costly remedial actions are explicitly optimized as required in the TTC calculation process, while the costly remedial actions are implicitly applied when it is needed to fulfill the 70% requirements.